lfpelison/ine5430-gomoku/README.md

 First task of AI classes at UFSC.
 Searching algorithms.

-MiniMax algorithm with Alpha-Beta pruning
+MiniMax algorithm with Alpha-Beta pruning to play the GOMOKU game.

 The report/PDF solution is in Portuguese at `./solution.PDF`